Frequently Asked Questions…

 Medieval Music in the Dales usually takes place over the Friday Saturday and Sunday of the second weekend in September.
 It’s possible to attend for one, two or three days - and you might like to combine the Festival with the Study Day, which takes place on the Thursday, making it a four day stay.

 You need a Festival Pass to attend the Festival.
 However, you can buy tickets to evening concerts or to the Study Day independently of the Festival Pass, and this may be a way to get a taster of what it’s all about.
+For families, there is also the one-day Castle Pass with limited daytime access only.

 The full programme for each year’s festival usually goes online in January, so you can see exactly what’s happening that year.
 The Box Office usually opens to Friends of MMitD for early bird booking in March, and to everyone else in April.